 Since mono is spread in saliva, avoid eating or drinking from the same glasses, dishes, or utensils of friends or strangers.
-Do not share personal items or smoking products (but we advise everyone not to smoke).
+Do not share personal items or smoking/vaping products (we advise everyone not to smoke/vape).
 Wash hands regularly, especially before eating.
 Avoid sick people.
 There is no medication or vaccine to prevent mono.

 Mono is a virus, so there is no cure for it.
 Acute symptoms of mono can last 7–14 days or longer and improvement is gradual.
 Antiviral and antibiotic medications do not help.
 Antibiotics are only used to treat bacterial infections.
 Taking some antibiotics with mono can cause a rash.

 Treatment consists of self-care and these things can make you feel better:

 - Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin, etc.) for fever or pain.
 Taking more acetaminophen (Tylenol) than recommended can cause liver damage.
 Thus it is important to closely follow the dosing instructions or the health care provider’s instructions to safely take this medication.
 Check all medications for acetaminophen because it is often combined with other ingredients in multi-symptom medications.
 Ibuprofen will help more with inflammation and throat swelling.

 - Throat lozenges or sprays containing benzocaine (such as Cepacol) may provide temporary relief from throat pain.

 - Gargle, then spit out, warm salt water for a sore throat (use 1/2 teaspoon of salt in 8 ounces of warm water).

 - Feeling ill often causes a loss of appetite.
 This is normal, and usually improves as the infection improves.
 It is important, even if no appetite, to drink an adequate amount of fluids in order to stay well hydrated.
 The urine will be a pale yellow when drinking enough fluids.